 DESCARTES.
 Cousins?
 You and your cat?

 CHRISTINA.
 And you.
 And a dog.
-And a fish.
+And a mouse.
 And a precious little squirrel.
 Every creature that has a pineal gland.

 DESCARTES.
 But, oh, noble lady—!